 A CloudFront distribution needs to be created, which tells the CloudFront that from where your content would be delivered and other details like how to manage content delivery etc.

 - Origin servers such as the Amazon S3 bucket needs to be specified.
-CloudFront accesses your files from these servers then distributed them globally through CloudFront edge locations.
+CloudFront accesses your files from these servers then distributes them globally through CloudFront edge locations.

-- Then create a CloudFront distribution that would tell the CloudFront from which origin server it needs to access your files when they are requested by users.
+- Then create a CloudFront distribution that would tell the CloudFront from which origin server it needs to access your files when users request them.